-B. Stages for considering requests for mitigation
+4.0 Stages for considering requests for mitigation

-- 3. Mitigating circumstances are considered in three stages. - Stage 1: Identifying cases (responsibility of Schools and Faculties).
-This stage identifies all the cases that were received after the published date for the beginning of an assessment period.
-If there is no credible and compelling explanation for mitigating circumstances not being submitted prior to the published date for the beginning of an assessment period, these students must be advised that their claims cannot be considered and be referred to the Policy on Mitigating Circumstances and the section in their programme handbook which refers to the submission of mitigating circumstances.
+- 4.1 Mitigating circumstances are considered in three stages: - Preliminary Stage: Identifying cases (responsibility of PS colleagues in Schools).
+This stage identifies all the cases that were received: - a. by the School's published deadline date for requests for mitigation.
+If this is the case, these requests would move onto Stage 1. - b. after the published deadline date.
+If there is no acceptable and strong explanation for why requests for mitigation were submitted after the School's published deadline date\, students must be advised that their claims cannot be considered and should be referred to the Policy on Mitigating Circumstances and Coursework Extensions, and the section in their programme handbook or other sources which refer to the submission of requests for mitigation.